Genetics (GENE)

 Credit arranged

 Offers an overview of modern biotechnology, focusing on basic concepts and applications of biotechnology with regards to plants, animals, environment and microorganisms, and medicine.
-Recommended preparation: CHEM 101 or CHEM 111.
-(Fall, alt/even years)
+Recommended preparation: CHEM 1101 or CHEM 1111.
+Typically Offered: Fall (Even Years).

 Credit arranged

 Principles of molecular genetics, microbial genetics, cytogenetics, qualitative genetics, quantitative genetics, and population genetics.
-(Spring only)
+Typically Offered: Spring.

 Credit arranged

 Intensive hypothesis-driven laboratory course that will prepare the student for research in molecular biology; emphasis on areas of microbial physiology, microbial genetics, immunology, and pathogenic microbiology.
-(Spring only)
+Typically Offered: Spring.

 Techniques and theory underlying practical genetic modifications of plants, microbes, and animals.
 Extra oral and/or written assignments required for graduate credit.
-Recommended Preparation: BIOL 380.
-(Fall only)
+Recommended Preparation: BIOL 3800.
+Typically Offered: Fall.

 Credit arranged